#WiFi4Homeless: Inaccessible Internet, Inaccessible Housing

 Individuals seeking affordable housing, who do not find an apartment within six months, may lose their government-issued rent vouchers.
 Therefore, the lack of access to essential technology makes a six-month timeline nearly impossible to meet.
 This system is severely broken.
 But Adler believes there are solutions.
 To have a leg up in this process, she believes individuals must be taught how to adequately search for an apartment and they must have access to the internet.

-Support the City Bar Justice Center’s and the New York City Bar Association’s #WiFi4Homeless advocacy campaign urging the City to include and prioritize homeless shelters in their plan to expand broadband internet access to low-income New Yorkers who have been disproportionately impacted by the pandemic: https://bit.ly/2FFfGax
+Support the City Bar Justice Center’s and the New York City Bar Association’s #WiFi4Homeless advocacy campaign urging the City to include and prioritize homeless shelters in plans expand broadband internet access: https://bit.ly/2FFfGax